-Do the following to enable location tracking for organization members:
+Do the following to enable location sharing for organization members:

-- Verify that you are signed in to your organization as a default administrator or custom role with administrative privileges to manage utility services settings.
+- Verify that you are signed in to your organization as a default administrator or custom role with the following privileges:

 - At the top of the site, click Organization and click the Settings tab.